AbdullahButt2611/AnalogClock/README.md

 - [Box Icons](https://boxicons.com/) is used to import the icons into the project
 - [Google Fonts](https://fonts.google.com/) is used to import the font family of `Poppins`
 - [W3 Schools](https://www.w3schools.com/colors/colors_hsl.asp) to find the hSL value for the theme customization
+- [Remove BG](https://www.remove.bg/upload) to remove the background of the image to make it a logo.

 <br><br>